REDVM/imgur-image-finder/README.md

-# imgur-image-finder
+# Imgur Image Finder
-Find 200 pictures on Imgur and create a HTML file to render them
+Find 200 random pictures on Imgur and create a HTML file to render them